nuls-io/devsite/docs/Guide/g_create_node.md

 # The password for the imported address must be nuls123456
 # You will be asked to enter the password twice
 ```

+## After importing the packing address, your node is listed as a consensus node.

+Go to the [test wallet](https://beta.wallet.nuls.io) or [mainnet wallet](https://.wallet.nuls.io), select the consensus option.

+Your  node is now listed.
+It will be listed with a deposit of 20000 NULS and staking of 0 NULS.
+When you clink on the node you found, it will display  page and list your create (agent), reward, and packing address.
+Record your Node name.
+(Note: you can change your node name by adding an alias to your agent account.
+Once you add the alias, you cannot change the alias.)
 ## Download Light Wallet Installation -- Required to define consensus node

 Users download and open the light wallet (windows version, mac version) from [GitHub](https://github.com/nuls-io/nuls-v2/releases) and connect to the node service.